nducthang/nducthang.github.io/content/posts/2024-05-01-llm-large-language-model-families/index.md

     - Layer normalization is moved to the input of each sub-block, additional layer normalization is added after the final self-attention block.
     - Context size is increased from 512 to 1024 tokens.

-## 1.3 Encoder-Decoder Only
+## 1.3 Encoder-Decoder
-The most widely used encoder-decoder only are T5, mT5, MASSS and BART.
+The most widely used encoder-decoder are T5, mT5, MASSS and BART.

 - ***T5***: Text-to-Text Transfer Transformer (T5) model where transfer learning is effectively exploited for NLP via an introduction of a unified framework in which all NLP tasks are cast as a text-to-text generation task.
 - ***mT5***: pre-trained on a newcommon Crawl based dataset consisting of texts in 101 languages.